-AHM430 Case and Outcomes Management - 4.5 Credit Hours
+AHM430 Case and Outcomes Management - 4.5 Credit Hours (55 contact hours)

 This Allied Health Management course focuses on case and outcomes management application to clinical practice.
 The case management and outcomes management processes, barriers, utilization review, legal and financial aspects of each and evidence-based healthcare will be explored.